zepheira/librarylink_collections/README.md

 ## Licensing

-The collections this project is licensed CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
+The collections in this project are licensed CC0 1.0 Universal (CC0 1.0) Public Domain Dedication